 How are T-accounts used in accounting?

-Complex entries might have impacts in multiple account.
+Complex entries might have impacts in multiple accounts.
 By breaking transactions down into a simple, digestible form, you can visualise which accounts are being debited and which are being credited.

-In this image, you can see a T-account which shows my bank account for the first week of March.
-Every day, I receive cash from my coffee sales shown in the debit column on the left.
-In the right column, the credits represent cash being spent either on inventory or operating costs.
+In this image, you can see a T-account which shows a café business’ bank account for the first week of March.
+The cash received from coffee sales is shown in the debit column on the left, while the credits (operating costs) are shown on the right.

 Below is a simplified view of the full ledger account.
 When these transactions are posted to the company’s accounts, they will be displayed with more information:

-The T-account is a quick way to work out the placement of debits/credits before it’s recorded in full detail to help avoid data entry errors.
-Although it may lack the detail which the ledger provides, it provides the main information, which is the amount it’s being debited/credited by.
+The T-account is a quick way to work out the placement of debits and credits before it’s recorded in full detail to help avoid data entry errors.
+Although it may lack the detail which the ledger provides, it provides the key pieces of information

 Benefits of using T-accounts